ScholarshipTop guide

 Examples

-• A short form from an official provider may be a good easy application.
+• A short form from a clear provider path may be a good easy application.

 • A guaranteed award claim from an unknown site should be treated as unsafe.